FIWARE-Ops/docs.TourGuide/doc/development-context-aware-applications/how-to-update-and-query-context-information.md

 Restaurant entity accordingly.
 For this example the user has reviewed the Elizalde restaurant:

     PUT <cb_host>:<cb_port>/v1/contextEntities/type/Restaurant/id/0115206c51f60b48b77e4c937835795c33bb953f/attributes/aggregateRating

+    Headers:

     {
+      'Content-Type':     'application/json',
+      'Fiware-Service':   'tourguide'
+    }

+    Payload:

+    {
       "value" : 4,
       "reviewCount": 1
     }

 Finally, the user can get the information of a given Restaurant using the smartphone application.
 In that case the application works as Context Consumer, **querying** the Restaurant entity.
-For example, to get the aggregateRating attribute, the client application could query for it in the following way:
+For example, to get the aggregateRating attribute, the client application could query for it in the following way (with extra headers `Fiware-Service: tourguide`):

     GET <cb_host>:<cb_port>/v1/contextEntities/type/Restaurant/id/0115206c51f60b48b77e4c937835795c33bb953f/attributes/aggregateRating